How to Care for Baby Snapping Turtles

 - Filtration.
 If you don't have a filter, you'll have to change the water quite often.
 The bigger your turtle gets, the more gunk they make, so seriously consider installing a water filtration system.

 - Time, care, and patience.

 Building a Good Turtle Habitat

 Whether you know it or not, your turtle likes to hide from you.
 It makes them feel safe and comfortable.
 There are several ways to build nice places for your turtle to hide whenever it does not feel safe.
-One way is to take a 20 ounce plastic bottle, clean it out really well, cut both ends off, and put it in the water.
+One way is to take a 20-ounce plastic bottle, clean it out really well, cut both ends off, and put it in the water.
 What I do is use the rocks and sand in the tank to build a cave.
 When you do that, the cave will feel more natural to the turtle.
 If you have the money and don't feel like doing it yourself, you can go out and buy a little cave from the store.
-Another thing that is optional is the little fake plants that you can get, although I am not sure how the turtle would respond to them and it might try to eat them.
+Optionally, you can also get little fake plants, although I am not sure how the turtle would respond to them, and it might try to eat them.

 Food is one of the most important things for a turtle, but you must be careful not to overfeed or underfeed it.
 If it looks like its skin is unfolding out of the shell, then it is overfed.
 If it goes in its shell, and you can barely see it, then it is underfed.

 Snapping turtles are omnivores and will eat a whole bunch of stuff.
 In the wild, they'll eat water plants, fish, frogs, pollywogs, newts, bugs, snails, worms, and snakes.
 They'll even eat a small mammal or a baby duck!